martinescardo/HoTT-UF-Agda-Lecture-Notes/index.md

 Agda is a constructive mathematical system by default, which amounts to saying that it can also be considered as a programming language.
-But we can postulate the axiom of choice or the principle of excluded middle for pieces of mathematics that require them, at the cost of losing the implicit programming-language character of Agda.
+But we can postulate the [univalent axiom of choice](HoTT-UF-Agda.html#em) or the [univalent principle of excluded middle](Inhabitation.html#choice) for pieces of mathematics that require them, at the cost of losing the implicit programming-language character of Agda.

 For a fully constructive development of univalent mathematics, we would need to use [Cubical Agda](https://homotopytypetheory.org/2018/12/06/cubical-agda/) instead, and we hope these notes provide the base for researchers interested in learning [Cubical Type